-- Federal Agency Name Defense Advanced Research Projects Agency (DARPA), Defense Sciences Office (DSO) - Funding Opportunity Title Advanced Research Concepts (ARC) - Announcement Type Exploration Announcement (EA) Master Solicitation - Funding Opportunity Number DARPA-EA-24-01 - NAICS Code: 541713, 541714, 541715, 541720; Small Business Size: 1000 - Dates (All times listed herein are Eastern Time.) - o Initial Announcement Posting Date: October 27, 2023 - o Closing Date: October 26, 2024, 4:00 PM - Purpose: This represents the master solicitation for the Advanced Research Concepts (ARC) Exploration Announcement (EA).
+- Federal Agency Name Defense Advanced Research Projects Agency (DARPA), Defense Sciences Office (DSO) - Funding Opportunity Title Advanced Research Concepts (ARC) - Announcement Type Exploration Announcement (EA) Master Solicitation - Funding Opportunity Number DARPA-EA-24-01 - NAICS Code: 541713, 541714, 541715, 541720; Small Business Size: 1000 - Dates (All times listed herein are Eastern Time.) - o Initial Announcement Posting Date: October 27, 2023 - Amendment 1 Posting Date: July 1, 2024 - Closing Date: October 26, 2024, 4:00 PM - Purpose: This represents the master solicitation for the Advanced Research Concepts (ARC) Exploration Announcement (EA).
 DARPA will release EA Topics against this master solicitation, and DARPA will not accept any proposals under this master solicitation.
 Funding decisions are reserved at each ARC Opportunity level. - Concise description of the funding opportunity: The Advanced Research Concepts (ARC) program will rapidly solicit and explore a high volume of promising new ideas for limited-scope investments.
-Projects will focus on answering high-risk/high-reward questions to assess the impact of further investment on problems of importance to the Department of Defense. - Anticipated individual awards: Multiple awards are anticipated. - Types of instruments that may be awarded: Research Other Transactions under the authority of 10 U.S.C. § 4021. - Funding Scope: The aggregate level-of-effort (LOE) for proposed research concepts must be equivalent to one full-time equivalent (FTE) and 12 months.
+Projects will focus on answering high-risk/high-reward questions to assess the impact of further investment on problems of importance to the Department of Defense. - Anticipated individual awards: Multiple awards are anticipated. - Types of instruments that may be awarded: Research Other Transactions under the authority of 10 U.S.C. § 4021. - Funding Scope: ARC topics are designed for ideas that nominally would take a full year effort (1 FTE over 1 year) to properly validate.
 Multiple researchers from the same organization may be proposed, however it is expected that the individual(s) working on the proposed idea primarily focus on the effort for the entire period of performance to the maximum extent practical.
-Only minimal variation to this requirement will be accepted. - Funding limitation: DARPA will issue a Research Other Transaction award instrument, with a total award value limited to a maximum of \$300,000 in Government funding to only cover the cost of the proposed FTE and required materials, equipment, and Other Direct Costs.
-Under no circumstances will profit be authorized.
+DARPA understands that not all ideas and organizations may fit in this parameter range and will work with a proposer to ensure truly innovative ideas can be explored with the required resources. - Funding Limitation: DARPA will issue a Research Other Transaction award instrument to only cover the cost of the proposed FTE and required materials, equipment, and Other Direct Costs.
 While resource sharing is not expected, it may be offered in the proposal.
-Any proposed resource share must be directly applicable to effort.
-Any costs proposed beyond the \$300,000 in Government funding will be the responsibility of the performer.
-The maximum period of performance is 12 months.
+It is anticipated proposer costs will range from \$100k to \$300k, and the Government expects the total award value to be limited to a maximum of \$300,000 in Government funding. - Agency contact: